Black Lives Matter protesters say Seattle’s autonomous zone has hijacked message

 “The thing is, you have hijacked this!
 You have taken the meaning away!” a woman from the council said, addressing demonstrators inside the he “Capitol Hill Autonomous Zone,” (CHAZ)-- a six-block region, which includes a police precinct-- that has been taken over by protesters.

-After weeks of protests, Seattle demonstrators successfully ousted police officers from the Third Precinct, forcing them to shutter the building and leave, and attempts at negotiating a police presence have been unsuccessful.
+After weeks of protests, Seattle demonstrators successfully ousted police officers from the East Precinct, forcing them to shutter the building and leave, and attempts at negotiating a police presence have been unsuccessful.

 “Black lives do matter but there are also black lives that are police lives,” a woman from the council said, according to reports by Komo News.
 “They feel the same way that you do.”